hpi-dhc/xmen/README.md

 # :heavy_multiplication_x:MEN

 xMEN is an extensible toolkit for Cross-lingual (**x**) **M**edical **E**ntity **N**ormalization.
-Through its compatibility with the [BigBIO (BigScience Biomedical)](https://github.com/bigscience-workshop/biomedical) framework, it can be used out-of-the box with many open biomedical datasets.
+Through its compatibility with the [BigBIO (BigScience Biomedical)](https://github.com/bigscience-workshop/biomedical) framework, it can be used out-of-the box to run experiments with many open biomedical datasets.
+It can also be easily integrated with existing Named Entity Recognition (NER) pipelines.

 ### Installation